Magpie Guide

 1. Open your profile settings

-2. Go to the Performance section
+2. Find the Performance tab

 Troubleshooting